IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ****
 ## 1. Overview

-This git repository contains a sample Node-Red Operator that helps you understand how to prepare your Operator and Operator bundle directory structure to be [Onboarded to IBM Cloud](https://cloud.ibm.com/docs/third-party?topic=third-party-operator-onboard-tutorial)
+This git repository contains a sample Node-Red Red Hat Certified Operator that helps you understand how to prepare your Operator and Operator bundle directory structure to be [Onboarded to IBM Cloud](https://cloud.ibm.com/docs/third-party?topic=third-party-operator-onboard-tutorial)

 This guide will help you learn the best practices to be followed for preparing your operator bundle artifacts which is required while onboarding an operator to **IBM Cloud Catalog**.